francoiducat/yeulocation.ducatillon.net/themes/air/README.md

 #### Use as a featured header image in `single.html`
 Automatically loaded as a header image on your page

+##### Use the default featured header image
+Automatically loaded from the `static/img` folder.
+- `header-960.jpg` for screens higher than 960px
+- `header-480.jpg` for screens lower than 960px

 #### Use as featured card image in `list.html`
 When listing pages, it displays boostrap cards with thumbnail image.